extremenetworks/ExtremeCloudIQ-APIs/XIQ API Python demo scripts/readme.md

 <b>XIQ-AD-PPSK-Sync.py </b>- sync your Active directory users with the Private Pre-shared-key solution from Extreme Networks and create automatically a Private Pre-shared key for every AD user.
 Disable a user in the AD server and the PPSK is automatically removed.

+<b>XIQ-PPSK-create-user.py </b> - list the availabe user groups and create a Private Pre-shared-key user.

 <b>XIQ-FW port test.py </b>- test if the ExtremeCloudIQ services are reachable from your location.